List of Hellblazer characters: Papa Midnite

-A vodun shaman and businessman, who has lived since the American Revolution.
+A vodun shaman and businessman who has lived since the American Revolution.
 John met him sometime before the beginning of Hellblazer and cheated him of $50,000.
 They meet again in Hellblazer #1, when John seeks his help to fight Mnemoth.
 Midnite agrees to help because of the threat the demon poses, even though he still hates John for swindling him.
 Later, John returns to New York and Midnite tries to get his revenge on him.
 When that fails, Midnite apparently commits suicide.

-In his eponymous Hellblazer Special it is revealed that the reason he survived his apparent suicide is because, after betraying a slave revolt in Colonial America, he was cursed with immortality and an inability to sleep.
+In his eponymous Hellblazer Special, it is revealed that Midnite survived his apparent suicide due to being cursed with immortality and insomnia after betraying a slave revolt in Colonial America.